thomashallam/NHSUserResearchPanel/README.md

 **Privacy note**
-- working in the open is the best way to collaborate with colleagues across departments
+- Working in the open is the best way to collaborate with colleagues across departments
 - No personal information is to be shared within this github repository